 Layers

-Braid reinforced tubing has three layers:
+Braid-reinforced tubing has three layers:

-• Inner liner
+- Inner liner

-• Braid reinforcement layer
+- Braid reinforcement layer

-• Outer jacket
+- Outer jacket

 The inner lining and outer jackets can be made from almost any thermoplastic or fluoropolymer.
 PTFE is a common choice for the inner layer because of its high levels of lubricity and because it is suitable for both thin wall and multi-durometer designs.
-However, FEB, ETFE, HDPE, Pebax, and other materials are also used.
+However, FEP, ETFE, HDPE, Pebax, and other materials are also used.

 Braid Reinforced Layer

-• Varying the pitch of the braid along the length of the tube.
-The pitch of a braid reinforced layer refers to the number of times a wire crosses over a set distance, usually one inch.
-This is often referred to as picks per inch of length, or PPI.
-A high PPI means more wire coverage along the shaft.
+In terms of the braid-reinforced layer, shafts can be braided in multiple ways.
+Examples of reinforcement options include varying the pitch of the braid along the length of the tube.
+The pitch of a braid-reinforced layer refers to the number of times a wire crosses over a set distance, usually one inch.
+This is often referred to as picks per inch of length or PPI.

-• Braid over coil reinforcement
+- Braid over coil reinforcement

-• Braid over braid reinforcement
+- Braid over braid reinforcement

-• Braid to coil transitions
+- Braid to coil transitions

-Different types of wire can be used to create the braid reinforced layer, including round, flat, and ribbon wires.
+Different types of wire can be used to create the braid-reinforced layer, including round, flat, and ribbon wires.
 The right option will depend on the application and performance requirements of your medical device.

 Materials Used in Braid Reinforcement